smsutherland/nbody-setup/README.md

 ```
 -h, --help            Display a help message and immediately exit
 -y, --no-confirm      Skip asking for confirmation before making a simulation
---gadget PATH         Path to a Gadget-III executable
+--sim {gadget}        What simulation code to use
 --ics {2lpt}          What initial condition code to use
 --engine {none,array} Which execution engine (if any) to prepare
 ```

-`--gadget` and `--ics` keep their meanings from the [new subcommand](#new) (including the options that exist as a result of the `--ics` value). `--engine`, if set, will prepare an execution engine to run all the generated simulations.
-`--engine=none` will forgo the preparation of such an engine. `--engine=array` prepares a slurm job array to run the simulations, submittable from the generated job.sh script.
+`--sim` and `--ics` keep their meanings from the [new subcommand](#new) (including the options that exist as a result of the `--ics` and `--gadget` values). `--engine`, if set, will prepare an execution engine to run all the generated simulations. `--engine=none` will forgo the preparation of such an engine. `--engine=array` prepares a slurm job array to run the simulations, submittable from the generated job.sh script.
 Double check all slurm parameters present in job.sh, and change/add parameters as necessary.

 #### Generate Table
 `nbody-setup generate-table > table.txt`